Obsessive Compulsive Disorder Therapy

 What Is OCD?

-Obsessive-compulsive disorder (OCD) is a mental health disorder when someone experiences obsessions and or compulsions.
-Obsessions are intrusive causing significant distress and compulsions are often used to neutralise an obsession.
+Obsessive-compulsive disorder (OCD) is a mental health disorder where someone experiences obsessions and or compulsions.
+Obsessions are intrusive, causing significant distress, and compulsions are often used to neutralise an obsession.
 Obsessions and compulsions take a considerable period of time each day and impair daily functioning.
+An example of an obsession could be a distressing thought and an example of a compulsion could be hand washing.
+OCD used to be categorised as an anxiety disorder.
+As per the DSM-5, it now sits as a disorder in its own right along with other related disorders namely, Body Dysmorphic Disorder, Hoarding Disorder, Hair Pulling Disorder and Skin Picking Disorder.

+Obsessive-compulsive disorder (OCD) is a mental health disorder where someone experiences obsessions and or compulsions.
+Obsessions are intrusive, causing significant distress, and compulsions are often used to neutralise an obsession.
+Obsessions and compulsions take a considerable period of time each day and impair daily functioning.
+An example of an obsession could be a distressing thought and an example of a compulsion could be hand washing.
 OCD used to be categorised as an anxiety disorder.
 As per the DSM-5, it now sits as a disorder in its own right along with other related disorders namely, Body Dysmorphic Disorder, Hoarding Disorder, Hair Pulling Disorder and Skin Picking Disorder.

 What Is An Obsession?

-Obsessions are defined as recurrent persistant thoughts, urges or images which are unwanted and cause anxiety and distress.
+Obsessions are defined as recurrent persistent thoughts, urges or images which are unwanted and cause anxiety and distress.
 An individual attempts to ignore or suppress thoughts, urges or images or neutralise them with another thought or action e.g by performing a compulsion.
 Examples of repetitive intrusive obsessions might include:

 Thoughts around contamination